anathema43/diamo/DEPLOYMENT_CHECKLIST.md

 **🎉 Congratulations on launching your e-commerce app!**

 Remember: Launching is just the beginning.
-Keep iterating based on user feedback and business needs.
+Monitor critical features and keep iterating based on user feedback and business needs.